nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 Check out the [nebula-bintray-plugin page](https://github.com/nebula-plugins/nebula-bintray-plugin) for details on how to use it.

 ## Miscellaneous
-There's a wide variety of plugins the Nebula team has built over time, each with a unique purpose.
-While these plugins can't easily be grouped into categories, it doesn't make them less valuable.
+The Nebula team has built a variety of additional miscellaneous plugins over time, each with a unique purpose.

 ### gradle-metrics-plugin
 The goal of this plugin was to capture and publish metadata and build performance metrics to a centralized location so the Netflix Build Tools team could analyze build trends.
 The [gradle-metrics-plugin](https://github.com/nebula-plugins/gradle-metrics-plugin) publishes a json document to an [ElasticSearch](https://www.elastic.co/products/elasticsearch) cluster by default.

-Check out the [gradle-metrics-plugin Github page](https://github.com/nebula-plugins/gradle-metrics-plugin) for details on how to use it.
+Check out the [gradle-metrics-plugin GitHub page](https://github.com/nebula-plugins/gradle-metrics-plugin) for details on how to use it.

 ### nebula-project-plugin
-The goal of this project is to make it easy to setup a Java project the Netflix way.
+The goal of this project is to make it easy to set up a Java project the Netflix way.
 While it is tailored to Netflix's view of project setup, the defaults are sane enough for most projects.
-Applying this plugin will
+Applying this plugin:

 - adds a `*-javadoc.jar` and a `*-sources.jar` as build outputs
 - applies the [gradle-info-plugin](https://github.com/nebula-plugins/gradle-info-plugin)